Johnny Green: Conductor

 As mentioned earlier, Green conducted the orchestra for such famous MGM musicals as An American in Paris, as well as for United Artists' 1961 film version of West Side Story.

 In 1965, Green conducted the music for that year's new adaptation of Rodgers and Hammerstein's only musical for television, Cinderella, starring Lesley Ann Warren, Walter Pidgeon, Ginger Rogers, and Stuart Damon.

 Johnny Green also adapted, orchestrated and conducted the music for the film Oliver!
 (1968), based on the hit musical play, and won an Academy Award for his efforts.
 He also wrote much of the incidental music heard in the film, basing it on Lionel Bart's songs for the original show.
 His daughter, Kathe, dubbed Mark Lester's singing voice in the film.

 Accreditations

 Green was a respected board member of ASCAP.
 He was a chairman of the music branch of the Academy of Motion Picture Arts and Sciences, leading the orchestra through 17 of the Academy Award telecasts, and a producer of television specials.

 Personal life

-He married three times, had a daughter, actress/singer/songwriter Babbie Green, with actress/consumer advocate Betty Furness and two daughters with MGM "Glamazon" Bunny Waters, including actress and singer Kathe Green.
+Green married three times.
+He had a daughter, actress/singer/songwriter Babbie Green, with actress/consumer advocate Betty Furness, and two daughters, Kim Meglio and actress and singer Kathe Green with MGM "Glamazon" Bunny Waters.
 Actress Liza Snyder is his granddaughter.

-Green who grew up in a secular Jewish family converted to Christianity inspired by his third wife Bunny Waters.
+Green, who grew up in a secular Jewish family, was inspired by third wife Bunny Waters to convert to Christianity.

-It was during his first marriage to Carol Faulk that most of his hit standards were composed.
-Before the marriage ended in the mid-1930s, Carol Faulk remarked, "We didn't have children, we had songs."
+It was during Green's first marriage to Carol Faulk that most of his hit standards were composed.
+Before the marriage ended in the mid-1930s, Faulk remarked, "We didn't have children, we had songs."

+Green was quoted as saying, "As my friend Alan Jay Lerner said, 'Modesty is for those who deserve it.'
+And I don't."